 If the student using the space is reinforced by attention, classmates staring can be an issue.
 Teach classmates what to do, make the rules clear and hold students accountable.

 - The break spot is a calm, quiet place.

 Consider how the break spot is working for each student.
-If the student is using the space inappropriately or using it to avoid tasks, consider changes you can make that would eliminate these reinforcers.
+If the student is misusing the space, consider changes you can make that would eliminate these reinforcers.

 Choose a spot where you have visibility but isn't in the mix .
 It should help students to calm down, refocus, yet remain interested in returning to class.